anxkhn/azure-ai-900-exam-prep/questions.md

 You need to make the written press releases of your company available in a range of languages.
 Which service should you use?

-1. Speech
+A.  Speech
-2. Language
+B.  Language
-3. Translator
+C.  Translator
-4. Personalizer
+D.  Personalizer

 **Answer(s):** C